Nonbangkok/OJ/README.md

 - Code submission (C++ only) with judging in an isolated environment
 - Real-time judging of submissions
 - Scoreboard
-- Admin panel for user and problem management
+- Admin panel for user, problem, and database management

 ## Prerequisites